Efficient maximal cliques enumeration in weakly closed graphs: Results

 \begin{theorem}[Fox and al.~\cite{fox2020}] Every clique computed in Line~\ref{for} of Algorithm~\ref{alg1} belongs to a graph $G[N_H(u)]$.
 If there is such a clique $K$ which is maximal in graph $G[N_H(u)]$ but not in $G_v$ then there exists $v\neq u$ such that $K \subseteq V(G[N_H(v)])$.

 \end{theorem}

-There are two main differences in our approach with respect to the original paper~\cite{fox2020}.
-First, to get the output sensitive complexities, instead of using the result of Tomita and al.~\cite{8} we will use output sensitive algorithms for maximal clique enumeration, see \cite{30,27,28,29,24,26,man19,25} for instance.
-Secondly, we will modify the curing step to enumerate exactly the maximal cliques using some additional data structures and combinatorial arguments.
-This will lead to an improved overall complexity and yield the claimed results.
+There are two main differences in our approach compared to the original paper by Fox et al.~\cite{fox2020}.
+Firstly, to achieve output-sensitive complexities, we deviate from using the result presented by Tomita et al.~\cite{8}.
+Instead, we employ output-sensitive algorithms specifically designed for maximal clique enumeration, such as those proposed in references \cite{30,27,28,29,24,26,G1,25}.
+Secondly, we will enhance the curing step by introducing modifications to the data structures and incorporating combinatorial arguments.
+These adjustments will enable us to accurately enumerate all maximal cliques, resulting in an improved overall complexity and validating the claimed results.
 We consider the vertices $V(G_{v_i})$ ordered as follows.
 Assume that when constructing graph $G_{v_i}$, vertices $u\in A_i$ are considered in some ordering $\sigma_{v_i}=u_1,u_2,\dots,u_k$.
 Then we construct an ordering $\sigma_{c}$ as follows.
 We put the vertices $V(G[N_H(u_1)])$ in any order followed by the vertices $V(G[N_H(u_2)])\backslash V(G[N_H(u_1)])$ in any order followed by the vertices $V(G[N_H(u_3)])\backslash (V(G[N_H(u_1)])\cup V(G[N_H(u_2)]))$ in any order and so on for each vertex $u_i, i\in [k]$.
 We will also consider at some point in the algorithm the reverse ordering that we call $\overline{\sigma_{c}}$.
 Once this is done, we compute the maximal cliques of graph $G_{v_i}$ as described in the \mbox{\textsc{DoubleScan}} procedure.